Annual Percentage Rate (APR)

 Collateral (or Security)

-Personal property, such as a house, car, Wells Fargo Savings account, stock, bond, or Time Account (CD), pledged as a guarantee that you will repay your loan.
+Personal property, such as a house, car, Wells Fargo Savings account, stock, bond, or CD, pledged as a guarantee that you will repay your loan.

 Credit Agencies (or Credit Bureaus)